livingdolls/task-management/README.md

 A Task Management application is an application used to organize, monitor, and complete tasks efficiently.

+## using docker composer

+- run docker compose compose up --build

-## Run manual backend and frontend task management
+## Or Run manual backend and frontend task management

+- import dumpdatabase.sql

 - rename config.yaml.example to config.yaml on folder backend/config
 - rename .env.local.example to .env.local